 The fact is that, according to the USDA, the honeybee population is actually at a 20-year high.
 Colony collapse disorder was an issue that had originally affected the bees in 2006, however much has been done to alleviate this problem.
 There were many factors that contributed to their decline, such as habitat loss, varroa mites, bad management, chemicals, and predators.

 The anti-GMO crowd likes to tout GMOs as a huge factor to bee death, but this couldn’t be further from the truth.
 The reality is that GMOs allow farmers to use substantially less chemicals, and it is thanks to modern crop genetics that farmers are using fewer and safer chemicals than ever before.
-Before GMOs, corn and soybean farmers had to spray insecticide, but thanks to the Bt genetics, insecticides are often no longer needed.
+Before GMOs, corn and cotton farmers (as an example) had to spray insecticide, but thanks to the Bt genetics, insecticides are often no longer needed.
 GMOs usually possess traits of herbicide tolerance, but herbicides harm plants, not insects.
 Insecticides are used to control insects.

 There are many laws and regulations in place to protect our pollinator friends.
 In Iowa, where I live, for example, we have what is called the Iowa Bee Law.
 If we are going to spray, we must notify local beekeepers, and beekeepers are required to be registered with the county.
 Communication is key, and sometimes certain agrichemicals must also be sprayed at night when the bees are not foraging, to protect them.
 The reality is that a majority of farmers cannot have good yields without the bees to pollinate them.
 It is in every farmer’s best interest to be as responsible as possible around them; we all care about beneficial insects.